Last updated on December 22nd, 2022 at 08:43 pm

 In my case, I was asked to submit the previous year’s income tax statement.
 Since I’d only freelanced for a few months, I submit some of my invoices, the copy of contracts that showed my hourly rate or project fees.

 I also submitted an income overview that my tax consultant prepares for each month.
 I even printed out a couple of my Upwork contracts.
 That seemed to have done the trick as well.

 The minimal monthly income could be different depending on your location.

 Some places are much more expensive than others.
 I live in South Germany, where the cost of living is higher.
 In some cities, you could get away with €700 per month, but in others €4000 won’t cut it.

 ABH caseworkers assume freelancers to be the experts in their field.
-Some earning even more than regular employees in their field and experience.
+Some earn even more than regular employees in their field and experience.
 You should aim for a much higher monthly net income from your business.

 4. You Must Have German Clients